 Previously on I. They.
 Evolve.

-Having witnessed Washington State and his own household overrun by a new strain of the Infected, and after assassinating his scientist creators who turned following an attack, Thomas flees the US for Europe when he learns of his commission by the French military leader Marshal Cinq-cent for a special mission in France.
-As he travels via a series of military helicopters, jets and boats across the Atlantic, he is eager to meet the Marshal along with Elodie – his longstanding and long-distance AI friend from France who has arranged his exile.
+Having witnessed Washington State and his own household overrun by a new strain of the Infected, and after assassinating his scientist creators who turned following an attack, Thomas flees the US for Europe when he learns of his commission by the French military leader Colonel Cinq-cent for a special mission in France.
+As he travels via a series of military helicopters, jets and boats across the Atlantic, he is eager to meet the Colonel along with Elodie – his longstanding and long-distance AI friend from France who has arranged his exile.

 Episode 4.
 Pardon my French.

 ‘We must hurry, Thomas, mon chéri,’ Elodie says in a sultry voice (FWIW Elodie pronounces Thomas as Tow-mar and it makes me melt to hear my name said like this, melting… as if it wasn’t hot enough here already, when the blades of the helicopter I have just exited are still rotating, spinning the hot air of Toulon into manic whirlpools of further heat, and the tarmac of the airbase is hot, and the sun above it is hot, and Elodie is hot, and so am I as we kiss under these conditions and our torrid emotions repressed by an Atlantic Ocean which for too long has separated us).